 This spring, the Clinic filed the first test case under the new law.
 A vacatur petition was filed on behalf of a woman who was trafficked by over five men for nearly 20 years, starting when she was 14 years old.
 In addition to prostitution convictions, the Clinic's client had convictions stemming from her traffickers' requiring her to steal jewelry and other valuables from patrons of Atlantic City casinos and resort areas around the country.
 If she did not give her traffickers thousands of dollars worth of goods every night, she was beaten, raped, and locked in a room with no food or clothing.
 The Clinic's court submissions were so compelling that the state of New Jersey is not opposing their petition and has joined the Clinic in asking the court to vacate and expunge all of the Clinic's client's convictions.

-The Clinic is also helping lawyers in other states to draft petitions to vacate their client's convictions.
+The Clinic is helping lawyers in other states to draft petitions to vacate their client's convictions.
 The Clinic's success in New Jersey is helping to expeditiously move those cases forward.